-Except when materials were sent in error, or in cases of missing or damaged equipment, a representative of the school will contact the Caretaker by phone, email, or mail to arrange for the return of equipment or materials.
+Except when materials were sent in error, or in cases of missing or damaged equipment, Connections Academy will contact the Caretaker by phone, email, or mail to arrange for the return of equipment or materials.
 The Caretaker has seven (7) days from the receipt of the return instructions to return all requested materials and/or equipment.
-Caretakers should NOT initiate a return shipment until they have been contacted by a representative of the school and provided with instructions.
-Families who arrange return shipping on their own will not be reimbursed for shipping costs.
+Caretakers should NOT initiate a return shipment until they have been contacted by Connections Academy and provided with instructions.
+Families who arrange return shipping on their own prior to being contacted by Connections Academy will not be reimbursed for shipping costs.

-Except in the case of repossession, the school is responsible for the cost of return shipping provided the Caretaker follows the return instructions and coordinates the return with a representative of the school.
+Except in the case of repossession, Connections Academy is responsible for the cost of return shipping provided the Caretaker follows the return instructions and coordinates the return with Connections Academy.
+The Caretaker is responsible for being at home during the required period for a United Parcel Service (UPS) or Federal Express (FedEx) pickup or for transporting the equipment to an authorized UPS or FedEx center.
 The Caretaker may be responsible for the shipping cost of any items that were forgotten in a return shipment and/or were not properly packed and returned.
+To find a local, authorized UPS or FedEx shipping outlet, refer to the following websites: